Partial hyperbolicity and foliations in $\mathbb{T}^3$

 \subsection{Global Product Structure}

-When the plane $P$ almost parallel to $\tilde \cF$ is totally irrational, one can see that the foliation $\cF$ in $\TT^3$ is without holonomy, and thus there is a global product structure between $\tilde \cF$ and $\tilde \cF^u$ which follows directly from Theorem \ref{Teorema-HectorHirsch}.

-This would be the case if we knew that the plane $P$ given by Theorem \ref{PropObienHayTorosObienTodoEsLindo} is $A$-invariant (see Appendix \ref{Apendice1}).
-To obtain the global product structure in our case we will use the fact that iterating the plane $P$ backwards by $A$ it will converge to an irrational plane and use instead Theorem \ref{Teorema-EstructuraProductoGlobalMIO}.

 Proposition \ref{PropSifIsotopicoAAnosovNoHayTorosEnFoliacion} implies that the foliation $\tilde \cF$ is quite well behaved.
 In this section we shall show that the properties we have showed for the foliations and the fact that $\tilde \cF^u$ is $\tilde f$-invariant while the foliation $\tilde \cF$ remains with a uniform local product structure with $\tilde \cF^u$ when iterated backwards (see Lemma \ref{LemaEstructuraProductoLocalUniforme}) implies that there is a global product structure.
-Some of the arguments become simpler if one assumes that $A$ has stable dimension $2$.

 The main result of this section is thus the following:

 \begin{prop} Given $x, y\in \RR^3$ we have that $\tilde \cF(x) \cap \tilde \cF^u(y) \neq \emptyset$.
 This intersection consists of exactly one point. \end{prop}